easytarget/MQ-Pro-IO/precompiled-trees/README.md

 # Precompiled device trees:
 Each folder contains a `.dtb` file, which is the compiled device tree itself, plus a `.dts` with the original source and a `.gpio` file showing the GPIO pin mappings.

-The tool/data used to assemble the `.gpio` map files identifies which interface a pin is attached to, but not it's specific function for the interface.
-* eg it can say 'pinX and pinY are mapped to a UART', but cannot identify which pin is the TX and which is the RX for it; a limitation of the data, my apologies..
-* You therefore need to reference the D1 pin mapping table to get the exact functions for pins.
-* A copy of this table is available here: [reference/d1-pins.pdf](../reference/d1-pins.pdf)).

 ## Generic
 [The generic device tree I will use in my project, suitable for many occasions](./generic)